Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Experiments and Detailed Results

-\textbf{Implementation Considerations.} Although IHL + Sine demonstrates slightly superior forgetting performance, we have selected GD + Sine as our primary method for several practical reasons: (1) \textit{Simplicity}: GD necessitates fewer hyperparameters and is more straightforward to implement; (2) \textit{Computational efficiency}: GD circumvents the additional hinge loss computations required by IHL; (3) \textit{Broader applicability}: The gradient difference framework more readily generalizes to other domains and loss functions; (4) \textit{Theoretical clarity}: Our mathematical analysis in~\cref{subsec:theory} directly pertains to the gradient ascent dynamics in GD, considering IHL is its variant only.
+\textbf{Implementation Considerations.} Although IHL+Sine shows slightly superior forgetting performance, we selected GD+Sine as our primary method for several practical reasons: (1) \textit{Simplicity}: GD requires fewer hyperparameters and is more straightforward to implement; (2) \textit{Computational efficiency}: GD circumvents the additional hinge loss computations required by IHL; (3) \textit{Broader applicability}: the gradient difference framework more readily generalizes to other domains and loss functions; and (4) \textit{Theoretical clarity}: our mathematical analysis in~\cref{subsec:theory} directly pertains to the gradient ascent dynamics in GD, considering IHL is its variant only.